-- An embedded derivative is a component of a hybrid contract that affects the cash flows of the hybrid contract in a manner similar to a stand-alone derivative instrument. - A hybrid instrument also includes a non-derivative host contract that may be a financial or a non-financial contract. - A hybrid instrument is assessed to determine whether the embedded derivative(s) has to be separated from the host contract. - An embedded derivative is not accounted for separately from the host contract if it is closely related to the host contract, if a separate instrument with the same terms as the embedded derivative would not meet the definition of a derivative or if the entire contract is measured at fair value through profit or loss.
+- An embedded derivative is a component of a hybrid contract that affects the cash flows of the hybrid contract in a manner similar to a stand-alone derivative instrument. - A hybrid instrument also includes a non-derivative host contract that may be a financial or a non-financial contract. - An embedded derivative with a host contract that is a financial asset in the scope of IFRS 9 is not separated; instead, the hybrid financial instrument is assessed as a whole for classification under IFRS 9. - A hybrid instrument with host contract that is not a financial asset in the scope of IFRS 9 is assessed to determine whether the embedded derivative(s) is required to be separated from the host contract. - An embedded derivative is not accounted for separately from the host contract if it is closely related to the host contract, if a separate instrument with the same terms as the embedded derivative would not meet the definition of a derivative or if the entire contract is measured at fair value through profit or loss.
 In other cases, an embedded derivative is accounted for separately as a derivative.

-Equity and financial liabilities 7.3
+7.3 Equity and financial liabilities

-Currently effective: IAS 32, IAS 39, IFRIC 2, IFRIC 17, IFRIC 19
+Currently effective: IFRS 9 Related standards: IAS 1, IAS 12, IAS 32, IFRIC 2, IFRIC 17, IFRIC 19